MeghanvdMeer/M.I.N.DLab/_members/Ashkan-alvand.md

 ---

-I am a Ph.D. candidate at the School of Psychology, University of Auckland, New Zealand.
-Previously, I completed my bachelor's in Information Technology through the University of Mazandaran (2014) and then received my master's degree in Computer Networking at Azad University (2016) in Iran.
-During my master's program, I became familiar with graph theory in biological systems and developed a strong interest in this approach.
-My passion for understanding brain networks and their behaviour led me to continue my studies in network neuroscience.
+Ashkan is a Ph.D. candidate at the School of Psychology, University of Auckland, New Zealand.
+Previously, he completed a bachelor's in Information Technology through the University of Mazandaran (2014) and then received his Master's degree in Computer Networking at Azad University (2016) in Iran.
+During his Master's program, he became familiar with graph theory in biological systems and developed a strong interest in this approach.
+His passion for understanding brain networks and their behaviour led him to continue his studies in network neuroscience.

-My doctoral research focuses on studying brain functional and structural organization of children with Auditory Processing Disorder using resting-state functional MRI and diffusion MRI techniques.
+Ashkan's doctoral research focuses on studying brain functional and structural organization of children with Auditory Processing Disorder using resting-state functional MRI and diffusion MRI techniques.